 Simple, funny, straightforward advice.
 Jon is really cool.
 He tries to bring out the best in others, without sounding preachy or like he knows it all.
 The phrases and formulas he coins make his work more memorable, and it’s easy to recall the concepts later on.

-If you’re just not feeling it at whatever work you’re doing right now, this is a great book to pick up and learn from!
+If you’re just not feeling it at whatever work you’re doing right now, Do Over is a great book to pick up and learn from!

 What else can you learn from the blinks?